Frequently Asked Questions

 Is Zimeta approved for use in other countries?

-Zimeta is only approved and available in the United States.
+Zimeta is approved and available in the United States and Canada.
 Dipyrone — the active ingredient in Zimeta, also known as metamizole — is approved and widely used in many other countries.

 Has dipyrone been FDA approved for veterinary use before?